With nearly every conversation we ask, “How are you?” I answer, “Fine. I am doing well.”

 And I am.

 And yet at the same time, beneath the fine, I hold a silent conversation with myself.
-Negative thoughts invade the peace of my summer days, breaking in just when I think I’ve put them to rest.
+Negative thoughts invade the peace of my days, breaking in just when I think I’ve put them to rest.

 Negative thoughts take on a life of their own if I permit the old accusations to have their say.
 Lately, it seems to be a constant battle of self-criticism.
 Kindness to others comes easier than kindness to myself.
 Do you say things to yourself you would never say to someone else?